donataspiragis/pcb_stack_overflow/README.md

             --Functionality--

--search questions related to language;
+- search questions related to language;
--search questions related to topic;
+- search questions related to topic;
--search questions related to topic and language;
+- search questions related to topic and language;
--add your own topic;
+- add your own topic;
--add your own examples to topic;
+- add your own examples to topic;
--edit others or your own topic;
+- edit others or your own topic;
--edit others or your own examples;
+- edit others or your own examples;
--check statistics of most viewed topics;
+- check statistics of most viewed topics;

                  --Folder structue--

 Main folder structure:
--app (folder) - holds main models and controllers.
+- app (folder) - holds main models and controllers.
 (BaseController, ExamplesController, FrontPageController, MenuController, StatisticsController, TopicController.
 Models: App, Route)
--DataBase (folder) - holds files with database tables and imports to database.
+- DataBase (folder) - holds files with database tables and imports to database.
--public (folder) - holds files of styling (css folder), javascript (js folder) and main php file which is starting app.
+- public (folder) - holds files of styling (css folder), javascript (js folder) and main php file which is starting app.
--src (folder) - holds files of styling (css folder), javascript (js folder), which are generated to public folder later and templates of views which are given to browser.
+- src (folder) - holds files of styling (css folder), javascript (js folder), which are generated to public folder later and templates of views which are given to browser.
--config files are in main directory of project.
+- config files are in main directory of project.

                 -- Starting project from zero --